Hemangioblastoma (central nervous system)

-Hemangioblastomas are tumors of vascular origin and occur both sporadically and in patients with von Hippel Lindau (vHL).
-They are WHO grade I tumors that can occur in the central nervous system or elsewhere in the body, including kidneys, liver, and pancreas.
+Hemangioblastomas are tumors of vascular origin and occur both sporadically and in patients with von Hippel Lindau disease.
+They are WHO grade 1 tumors, which can occur in the central nervous system or elsewhere in the body, including kidneys, liver, and pancreas.

 These tumors generally present on imaging as sharply demarcated homogeneous masses composed of a cyst with non-enhancing walls, a mural nodule which vividly enhances, often with prominent serpentine flow voids.